PetitCoinCoin/everybody-codes/02_The_Song_of_Ducks_and_Dragons/stats.md

 Python negative indexes are really nice until they aren't.
 I lost so much time on Q6P3.
 I also had a non-bruteforce approach, but with an off-by-one error, so it didn't work.
 Luckily I was able to submit the correct solution thanks to bruteforce (which ran in about 5min) and debugged the other way in the morning.

 Bruteforce Q7 to get my best result so far.
 But reworked this as part 3 took between 3 and 4 sec.
 Using `itertools`' `pairwise` in validity checked already improved significantly.
 I ended up with some "clever" bruteforce by calculating only what needed to be.
 It runs in about 350ms which is far from great from what I see on Discord, but already enough for me!

+I'm disappointed with Q8 as P3 runs in 15sec (first implem was 40sec, but doing it "the python way" improved a lot).
+I would want to rework this and find the clever way, but let's be honest, I won't.